Teen Moon: Moon Ooze

 - Cover the table with butcher paper, newspapers, or disposable table cloths, if desired.

-- Prepare one of the plates to serve as a model of an impact basin: Cut three long slices along the bottom of the plastic plate with a utility knife.(Note that plates larger than about 6 inches wide become flimsy when cut and do not work for this activity.)
-The other plate should remain uncut and will be used to hold the red-colored water during the activity.
+- Prepare half of the bowls to serve as model of impact basins: Cut three ~2–3-inch slices along the bottom of the plastic bowls.
+The other bowls should remain uncut and will be used to hold the chocolate syrup during the activity.

 - Place the Earth rock sample, art materials, Moon map, and children’s guide at the station.